DHTMLX/docs-suite/docs/ribbon/api/ribbon_inputcreated_event.md

 @signature: {'inputCreated: (id: string, input: HTMLInputElement) => void;'}

 @params:
-- id 		string			the ID of a new input
+- `id: string` - the ID of a new input
-- input		HTMLInputElement		a newly created input
+- `input: HTMLInputElement` - a newly created input

 @example:
 ribbon.events.on("InputCreated", function(id, el){